 Maximum per week: $561 (low formula)/ $618 (high formula)

-Colorado has a 0% income tax rate.
+Colorado has a flat 4.4% individual income tax rate.
 The state imposes a state sales tax of 2.9%.
-With local taxes factored in, the total sales tax rate can range between 2.9% and 11.2%.
+The average combined state and local sales tax rate is 7.81%.

 Colorado housing market

-Colorado currently has homestead exemption of $75,000.
-This allows a homeowner to protect up to that value of their primary residence.
-However, the Colorado Senate has approved a consumer debt protection bill that would increase homestead exemptions from $75,000 to $250,000.[4]
+Colorado currently has a homestead exemption of $250,000.
+This allows a homeowner to protect the value of their primary residence up to that amount.

 Colorado has the third lowest property taxes of any state.
-On top of this, the state has no income tax and they have low pension taxes, making Colorado appealing to retirees.
-Especially, when you consider one in five retirees rely on Social Security for 90% of their income.
+It also has low income and pension taxes, making it appealing to retirees.
+This is especially true when one in seven retirees rely on Social Security for 90% of their income.

 Average Colorado insurance premiums

 Colorado, much like most states in the U.S., operates under a fault-based system for car accidents.
-Basically, if you are “at-fault” for causing a collision, you are responsible for the collision plus any other expenses.
-Auto insurance premiums are fairly high at $1,574.
+Basically, if you are “at fault” for causing a collision, you are responsible for the collision plus any other expenses.
+Auto insurance premiums are fairly high at $2,945.

-When it comes to average annual home insurance premiums expect to fork out a hefty $2,412 annually.
-Similarly, annual health insurance premiums are fairly standard at $4,524.
+Expect a hefty $3,222 annually for average annual home insurance premiums.
+Similarly, annual health insurance premiums are fairly standard at $6,451.

-As of 2019, Colorado was home to 373,795 Veterans.
-These resources are available to help Veterans that are facing unemployment, homelessness, and other hardships.
+As of 2024, Colorado was home to 385,807 Veterans.
+These resources are available to help Veterans facing unemployment, homelessness, and other hardships.

 The Colorado Division of Veterans Affairs National crisis hotline: (800) 273-8255 Colorado Veterans Support Line: (844) 458-3760 Headquarters: 155 Van Gordon, Suite 201 (first floor) Lakewood, CO 80228